ctava-msft/ai-workshop/readme.md

 After you complete this workshop, you will be able to:

 * Bootstrap your project.
-* Use AzureAI Chat Playground.
+* Use Azure AI Chat Playground.
-* Test chat for Content Safety.
+* Test chat for Content Safety in Azure AI Chat Playground.
+* Use Azure AI Vision Playground.
-* Use AzureAI Language Playground.
+* Use Azure AI Language Playground.

 <details markdown="block">
 <summary>Index of key Concepts of Azure AI Foundry</summary>